Login to Complete an Application or to Access Judging Panel

 D. OPTIONAL: Video Submission

 Video submission must NOT contain any narrative (written, spoken or music).
 Total video length allowed is a maximum of one (1) minute.
-Video must be a mov, m4v or mp4 format.
+Video must be a MOV, m4v or mp4 format.
 Still images as a slide show are not accepted as a video and will be disqualified.

 TIP – watch for flicker in your video, which could jeopardize your chance of receiving an award.
 A video of simple color changing lighting can appear pretty amateur if it appears more like ‘chase’ lights.

 All entry materials, including photos and narratives, will become the property of LD+A, the magazine of the IES.
 LD+A will have reproduction privileges of photographs and scripts without charge to the Society.
 IES may use the projects submitted to promote the Society’s programs and services.
+Any projects receiving an Illumination Award for Lighting Control Innovation, will also be featured on the Lighting Controls Association website.
+All contents of the application will be featured.